elya-le/elya-le/README.md

 ## Goals

-With a decade of experience identifying tech-focused solutions for practical challenges, including work at an early-stage tech company that revolutionized childcare access through an on-demand nanny platform, I'm now one year into my journey of learning to code these solutions myself.
 I'm passionate about building applications that address meaningful challenges while prioritizing privacy, accessibility, and inclusivity.
-My goal is to use my unique perspective as both a problem-solver and emerging developer to create technology that truly empowers people.
+My goal is to use my unique perspective to contribute technology that truly empowers people.

+# In progress Projects I'm actively building and refining:

+# Polished projects ready for real-world implementation:
+## Client-Ready MVPs
+[**Communication App**](https://elya-le-banter.onrender.com): A real-time messaging platform with customizable servers and channels.
+[**E-Commerce Marketplace**](https://etsyclone-4ah1.onrender.com): A collaborative platform for buying and selling unique items, developed with a team of four.
+[**Social Event Platform**](https://meetpup-elya.onrender.com): A full-stack platform connecting users for local event discovery and planning.
+[**Portfolio Website**](https://github.com/elya-le/s3.elya.dev): A showcase of my projects and skills, featuring interactive **3D modeling** and **motion design**.

 ### Currently Advancing My Skills In: